 “We have witnessed the power of community bonds to garner community support for projects,” says Mary Warner, Co-Executive Director at Tapestry.
 “When someone becomes an investor, they are not only becoming financially invested but also emotionally invested in the outcome of the project.
 For a sector that is often afflicted by NIMBYism, this support is critical.”

 Tapestry is working with multiple partners to support program implementation.
-Key to the solution are twelve demonstration projects that will utilize and showcase the community bond model.
+Key to the solution are a series of demonstration projects that will utilize and showcase the community bond model.
 Cumulatively, these projects will leverage $40 million in community investment, financing over 2000 affordable housing units.

 “We are thrilled to be partnering with Tapestry to build a long term, sustainable, and value aligned funding source for our organizations to acquire and preserve affordable housing,” says Chiyi Tam, Executive Director of the Kensington Market Community Land Trust.
 “We are eager to forge a path forward, demonstrate the community bond model, and support other like minded organizations to follow in our footsteps.”